 Updated to include information on Michalak v General Medical Council and others, in which the Supreme Court held that the employment tribunal had jurisdiction to hear a discrimination claim against the General Medical Council.

 The Employment Appeal Tribunal (EAT) has held that a requirement for a job applicant with Asperger's syndrome to complete an online multiple-choice psychometric test was indirectly discriminatory.
 The EAT also upheld claims for discrimination arising from disability and failure to make reasonable adjustments.

-Chris Cook is partner and head of employment and Keely Rushmore is senior associate at SA Law.
+Chris Cook is a partner and Keely Rushmore is a senior associate at SA Law.
 They round up the latest rulings.

 HR and legal information and guidance relating to the duty to make reasonable adjustments in relation to disabled persons.